Assisted Self Reflection: Combining Lifetracking, Sensemaking, & Personal Information Management

 Moore, B., Kleek, M. V., Karger, D. R., & mc schraefel.
 (2010).
 Assisted Self Reflection: Combining Lifetracking, Sensemaking, & Personal Information Management.
 In Know Thyself: Monitoring and Reflecting on Facets of One's Life at CHI 2010.
 Atlanta, GA.

 Moore, Brennan, Max Van Kleek, David R. Karger, and mc schraefel.
-“Assisted Self Reflection: Combining Lifetracking, Sensemaking, & Personal Information Management.”
+“Assisted Self Reflection: Combining Lifetracking, Sensemaking, &Amp; Personal Information Management.”
 In Know Thyself: Monitoring and Reflecting on Facets of One's Life at CHI 2010.
 Atlanta, GA, 2010.

 The web, personal computers and instant ubiquitous digital communications have brought unprecedented constant demands on our attention.
 As a result, people do not spend as much time thinking, reflecting upon situations, decisions and activities as they used to.
 As a consequence, people feel less organized, and often lack the situational clarity to make informed decisions.
 In this paper, we present an ongoing project designed to make self-reflection an integral part of daily personal information management activity, and to provide facilities for fostering greater self-understanding through exploration of captured personal activity logs.
 We describe an application that visualizes such personal activity logs using many available “life-tracking” tools, and uses visual and textual PIM metaphors to convey this information in a familiar way that is personally relevant and meaningful.